 Long before I laid my eyes on Lauterbrunnen, my first trip to Switzerland was for a pretty stressful business affair.
 The hearing was in Geneva, not my favourite Swiss destination.
 But even then I remember getting out of the hearing room during breaks, walking out to the balcony and being amazed by the beautiful mountains surrounding the city.
 This would always make me think how you could be in the most business oriented city of Switzerland but still have such easy access to the amazing outdoors and landscapes.
-Definitely a welcome distraction from an intense day arguing how the defendant breached the share purchase agreement (six years of litigation led to a good win though, the case of Sonera against Cukurova).
+Definitely a welcome distraction from a court room.

-In addition to the entire Scandinavia, which is hauntingly beautiful, Switzerland is the other European destination that I feel emotionally connected to.
+In addition to the entire Scandinavia, which is hauntingly beautiful, Switzerland is one other European destination that I feel emotionally connected to.
 There are many regions in Switzerland that I love and I will be writing about each one of those special spots in separate posts.
 This first post is dedicated to Lauterbrunnen Valley – my favorite place in Switzerland.